airdaydev/airday/packages/list/readme.md

 - Dynamically retrieved, variable heights
 - Tree
 - Prevent infinite recursion in tree

+## Bugs
-- Bug - on refresh, in Firefox (at least), when scroll bar assumes (same?) position, dragging an item drasticall moves the list (definitely happens in case that list size changes)
+- On refresh, in Firefox (at least), when scroll bar assumes (same?) position, dragging an item drasticall moves the list (definitely happens in case that list size changes)
+- When dragging directly down to the end of list with overflow-y, the list jumps up and back down again!
+I suspect it is a value not resetting in the autoscroll controller after leaving and rejoining.
-- Rare bug - take a short list & select most but not the last item, drag from the bottom near the last item, and the final placeholder will activate below the last item placeholder (I believe)
+- Rare: take a short list & select most but not the last item, drag from the bottom near the last item, and the final placeholder will activate below the last item placeholder (I believe)

 # Other options:
 - [Draggable](https://shopify.github.io/draggable/examples/sort-animation.html)